-the first term $\langle QQ\rangle_{v1}$ is the old result in the past work(\cite{LH2005}), and the second term $\langle QQ\rangle_{v2}$ is the missing term( a new term).
-The advantage that the two-point function reshaped on the above form is that it can be compared and computed more easily, since the poles on the imaginary axis are now included inside the contour and the $\kappa$ integrations can be done.
-Also, we can easily compare this new result with the old result(\cite{LH2005}), and see the difference between the new and the old result more clearly.
+The first term $\langle QQ\rangle_{v1}$ is the old result from the previous work(\cite{LH2005}), and the second term $\langle QQ\rangle_{v2}$ is the missing term( a new term).
+The advantage of the two-point function being reshaped in the above manner is that it can be compared and computed more easily since the poles on the imaginary axis are now included inside the contour and the $\kappa$ integrations can be done.
+Also, we can easily compare this new result to the old result(\cite{LH2005}) and see the differences between the new and old results more clearly.